 If you know everyone’s names, and you’ve added them as a group on the Guest List, this is what the RSVP form will look like to your invited guest — in this case, Regina Dougherty.

-If you don’t know the names of everyone in a grouping, but you’ve added blank entries for them on the Guest List, this is what the RSVP form will look like to your invited guest.
+If you don’t know the names of everyone in a group, but you’ve added blank entries for them on the Guest List, this is what the RSVP form will look like to your invited guest.

 Toggling on the ‘Allow Any Guests to Add +1s’ Setting

 ‘Allow Any Guests to Add +1s’ gives guests the ability to add plus ones to their group/party.
 If you want to allow this option, toggle on the setting before sending your digital invites.
-You can find the ‘Allow Any Guests to Add +1s’ setting in three convenient places across your site:
+You can find the ‘Allow Any Guests to Add +1s’ setting in two convenient places across your site:

 - under the Settings tab on the RSVP Questions page

-- under the settings/gear icon on the Guest List page
+- under the Settings/gear icon on the Guest List page

 If you toggle on the ‘Allow Any Guests to Add +1s’ setting, all of your invited guests will see two functions when they access the RSVP form: their name/respond button and the option to Add Another Guest.